mirucon/required-ja/required.md

 ## Child themes

-*   Child themes must include more than minor changes (such as font and colour changes) to the parent theme to be accepted.
+*   Child themes must include more than minor changes (such as font and color changes) to the parent theme to be accepted.
 To make it easier on the reviewer, make sure you describe what modifications/features you did on top of the parent theme (in a ticket comment).

 ## Format of the readme.txt file